Turkey Buying and Cooking Tips

-Now that you've decided what kind of bird to purchase, let's look at a few cooking tips that should help you serve a tasty turkey dinner.
+Now that you've decided what kind of bird to purchase let's look at a few cooking tips to help you serve a tasty turkey dinner.
 Every cookbook and every cooking magazine has many tricks and secrets to making a better turkey.

-I'm going to leave it up to you to decide whether you want to use bacon to bard your bird or what herbs and spices you want to use to season it and so forth, but I would like to look at a few essential tips.
+I will let you decide whether you want to use bacon to bard your bird or what herbs and spices you want to season it, but I would like to look at a few essential tips.

 Defrosting a Turkey

 Leave the plastic wrapper on the turkey and place it in a sink filled with cold water.
-Some sources say the water should be icy cold, so you can add ice if you like, but it is crucial to change the water every once in a while to ensure it stays cold.
+Some sources say the water should be icy cold, so you can add ice if you like, but it is crucial to change the water occasionally to ensure it stays cold.

 How Long Does It Take to Defrost?

 Figure on about 30 minutes per pound.
 This means a small 10-pound frozen turkey should take about 5 hours to defrost.